SoccerNet/sn-gamestate/README.md

 Participate in our upcoming Challenges during the [CVPR 2024 International Challenge at the CVSports Workshop](https://vap.aau.dk/cvsports/)!
 The participation deadline is fixed at the 30th of May 2024.
-The official rules and guidelines are available in [ChallengeRules.md](ChallengeRules.md).
+The official challenge rules and submission instructions are available in [ChallengeRules.md](ChallengeRules.md).
 You can submit your predictions to the
 [EvalAI evaluation server](https://eval.ai/web/challenges/challenge-page/2251/overview).

 ![Gamestate example](images/soccernet_021_validation_game-state-reconstruction-ezgif.com-video-to-gif-converter.gif)